Cycling-Pogacar destroys rivals with two weeks left on the Tour de France | Sports-Games

 Cycling-Pogacar destroys rivals with two weeks left on the Tour de France

+“Hard stage, hard start, wet roads, up and down and they were racing in front the whole time so I had no chance to get back (after being dropped early on).
+"After a lot of hard work since January finishing with the sprinters 35 minutes behind is tough on the head."

+Stage winner Teuns added: "These were horrific conditions, it was so cold and so wet."
+DRIVING RAIN

-The bunch was split in two early on, and once the dust had settled, a group of a dozen riders formed the day's breakaway in driving rain.
-In the first of three first-category climbs, the Col de Romme (8.8km at 8.9%), the group of overall contenders came apart, with Van der Poel being dropped while Woods was leading solo from the breakaway before being caught and dropped by Teuns.
+The bunch was split in two early on and, once the dust had settled, a group of a dozen riders formed the day's breakaway in driving rain.
+In the first of three first-category climbs, the Col de Romme (8.8km at 8.9%), the group of overall contenders came apart, with Mathieu Van der Poel dropped while Woods was leading solo from the breakaway before being caught and dropped by Teuns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)